Rahmenordnung/ink_dreams/README.md

 -- __Navbar__: Allows all users to easily navigate to the different sections of the website and guide themselvs by the name which relates them, regardless of which page they are currently on, simply by clicking the name of the area they wish to visit in the navbar(some of the areas will be limitted by a _@register required_ decorator).
 Also contain an logo that redirects to the home page.

+__Slider__: Displays some images and quotes of universal literature, in order to contextualize better the page.

 -- __Full screen book list in card display__: Each book is presented with hoverable image category author and price(and discount price if existing) in square formed cart.
 Each cart links to the detailed view of the book.

 -- __Search bar/advanced search__: There is a _search subnavbar_ in the home page that allows the user just simply searcha book by title and an _advanced search_ page that leads the customer to a special page where one can specify more parameters by which one can search a book, ex production day, author, price etc.